jhueyy/AI-Translator/README.md

   ```
 - **Never share your API key publicly**.
 #### 4️⃣ Build and run the app on a real device or emulator.
+- Note: Developer might need to allow microphone and camera permissions for Android Studio on computer

 ### 📩 Contact
 - **Jake Huey** – [jahuey@calpoly.edu](mailto:jahuey@calpoly.edu)